Real Estate Tokenization

 • Smart Contract Deployment: Develop and deploy smart contracts that automate compliance, corporate governance, and investor actions such as dividend distribution and voting.

-• Token Issuance: Mint and allocate security tokens representing fractional ownership in the asset, recorded on a digital ledger (blockchain).
+• Token Issuance: Mint and allocate security tokens representing ownership in the asset, recorded on a digital ledger (blockchain).

 Phase 3: Primary Distribution